Agriculture Drought Response

 • Drought hitting pause on our business

-by Harrisontopp, almost 4 years ago
+by Harrisontopp, about 4 years ago

 We operate orchards in Paonia and Hotchkiss, Colorado.
 We've developed a few stopgap measures for managing late season dry spells, but this year has hit us with so much force, we're scrambling to make a plan.
 We are in a phase of heavy planting and young trees are more susceptible to drought.
 It's imperative for our farms to get the ground planted and productive in the next 3-4 years, but if we see significant tree and crop losses because of our dry falls, we'll be in trouble.
 Planting costs per acre are significant, and we can only take so many...
 Continue reading